 Other initiatives to promote wellness include learning sessions, sports programs, recreational activities such as outings, and other company events that also foster camaraderie and cooperation among the employees.

-The Company also participates in fire and earthquake drills, in coordination with the office building administrator and the Company's Safety Committee headed by a Human Resources Dept. officer.
+The Company also participates in fire and earthquake drills, in coordination with the office building administrator and the Company's Safety Committee headed by a Certified First Aider.

 Training